vimeo/psalm/docs/running_psalm/issues/RedundantPropertyInitializationCheck.md

 This issue is emitted when checking `isset()` on a non-nullable property.
 Because every property is assumed to be initialized, this check is redundant

-If your project rely on having uninitialized properties, it is advised to suppress this issue, as well as [PropertyNotSetInConstructor](issues/PropertyNotSetInConstructor.md) and [MissingConstructor](issues/MissingConstructor.md).
+If your project relies on having uninitialized properties, it is advised to suppress this issue, as well as [PropertyNotSetInConstructor](issues/PropertyNotSetInConstructor.md) and [MissingConstructor](issues/MissingConstructor.md).

 ```php
 <?php